CyVerse-learning-materials/SciApps_guide/maizecode.rst

        Experiments can also be located by searching with a workflow id (e.g. '74c29d16-132b-40a8-a50b-71a324613a5a' for B73 root RNAseq experiment).

   3. Select (or check) the experiment (e.g., MC_B73_B73v4_root_RNAseq), then click **load** to load analysis results into the History panel.
 The results of the RNAseq workflow/experiment for B73 root tissue are shown below, with outputs of the first job/replicate expanded by clicking the job name.
-Results include MultiQC report, gene quantification file (with prefix 'rsem'), forward ('sig_f') and backward ('sig_r') browser track signals, alignment file and index (.bam, .bam.bai), and assembled transcripts in gtf format.
+Results include the `MultiQC report <https://data.cyverse.org/dav-anon/iplant/home/maizecode/sci_data/results/MCrna-0.0.1_bd58b8de-ae5c-453e-9238-d318f32da592/multiqc_report.html>`_, the `gene quantification file <https://data.cyverse.org/dav-anon/iplant/home/maizecode/sci_data/results/MCrna-0.0.1_bd58b8de-ae5c-453e-9238-d318f32da592/rsem_root_rep1_R1.txt>`_ (with prefix 'rsem'), the forward ('sig_f') and backward ('sig_r') browser track signals, alignment file and index (.bam, .bam.bai), and assembled transcripts in gtf format.

      |MCRNAres|